 Derivatives Risk - Credit Default Swaps Risk.
 A credit default swap (including a swap on a credit default index, sometimes referred to as a credit default swap index) is a derivative and special type of swap where one party pays, in effect, an insurance premium through a stream of payments to another party in exchange for the right to receive a specified return upon the occurrence of a particular credit event by one or more third parties, such as bankruptcy, default or a similar event.
 A credit default swap may be embedded within a structured note or other derivative instrument.
 Credit default swaps enable an investor to buy or sell protection against such a credit event (such as an issuer's bankruptcy, restructuring or failure to make timely payments of interest or principal).
 Credit default swap indices are indices that reflect the performance of a basket of credit default swaps and are subject to the same risks as credit default swaps.
 If such a default were to occur, any contractual remedies that a portfolio may have may be subject to bankruptcy and insolvency laws, which could delay or limit a portfolio's recovery.
 Thus, if the counterparty under a credit default swap defaults on its obligation to make payments thereunder, as a result of its bankruptcy or otherwise, a portfolio may lose such payments altogether, or collect only a portion thereof, which collection could involve costs or delays.
-A portfolio's return from investment in a credit default swap not match the return of the referenced index.
+A portfolio's return from investment in a credit default swap index may not match the return of the referenced index.
 Further, investment in a credit default swap index could result in losses if the referenced index does not perform as expected.
-Unexpected changes in the composition of the index may also affect performance of the credit default swap index may permit the counterparty to immediately close out the transaction.
-In that event, a portfolio may be unable to enter into another credit default swap index or otherwise achieve desired exposure, even if the referenced index reverses all or a portion of its intraday move.
+Unexpected changes in the composition of the index may also affect performance of the credit default swap index.
+If a referenced index has a dramatic intraday move that causes a material decline in a portfolio set assets, the terms of a portfolio's credit default swap index may permit the counterparty to immediately close out the transaction.
+In that event, a portfolio may be